CatLabInteractive/central-storage/README.md

 The files are stored in various folders based on a hashing mechanism that should in theory improve performance when reading a lot of sequentially uploaded files.

-Note that certain Processors (like the Elastic Transcoder processor) requires the files to be stored on Amazon S3.
+Note that certain Processors (like the AWS MediaConvert processor, formerly Elastic Transcoder) requires the files to be stored on Amazon S3.

 ### Setting up a consumer
 A 'consumer' is an application that will use central storage for storing files.